 Hospitals in the United States provide the setting for some of life's most pivotal events-the birth of a child, major surgery, treatment for otherwise fatal illnesses.
 These hospitals house the most sophisticated medical technology in the world and provide state-of-the-art diagnostic and therapeutic services.
 But access to these services comes with certain costs.
-About 36% of personal health care expenditures in the United States go towards hospital care,1 and the rate of growth in spending for hospital services has begun to increase following a half a decade of declining growth.2 Simultaneously, concerns about the quality of health care services have reached a crescendo with the Institute of Medicine's series of reports describing the problem of medical errors3 and the need for a complete restructuring of the health care system to improve the quality of care.4 Policymakers, employers, and consumers have made the quality of care in U.S. hospitals a top priority and have voiced the need to assess, monitor, track, and improve the quality of inpatient care.
+About 36% of personal health care expenditures in the United States go towards hospital care, and the rate of growth in spending for hospital services has begun to increase following a half a decade of declining growth.
+Simultaneously, concerns about the quality of health care services have reached a crescendo with the Institute of Medicine's series of reports describing the problem of medical errors and the need for a complete restructuring of the health care system to improve the quality of care.
+Policymakers, employers, and consumers have made the quality of care in U.S. hospitals a top priority and have voiced the need to assess, monitor, track, and improve the quality of inpatient care.

 Hospital administrative data offer a window into the medical care delivered in our nation's hospitals.
 These data, which are collected as a routine step in the delivery of hospital services, provide information on diagnoses, procedures, age, gender, admission source, and discharge status.
 From these data elements, it is possible to construct a picture of the quality of medical care.
 Although quality assessments based on administrative data cannot be definitive, they can be used to flag potential quality problems and success stories, which can then be further investigated and studied.
 Hospital associations, individual hospitals, purchasers, regulators, and policymakers at the local, State, and Federal levels can use readily available hospital administrative data to begin the assessment of quality of care.
+In 2003, the Agency for Healthcare Research and Quality published the National Healthcare Quality Report (NHQR) and National Healthcare Disparities Report (NHDR) which provide a comprehensive picture of the level and variation of quality within four components of health care quality- effectiveness, safety, timeliness, and patient centeredness.
+These reports incorporated many Prevention Quality Indicators and Patient Safety Indicators (selected IQIs are under evaluation for inclusion in the next reports).